RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-syllabus.md

 + Attempt a second Learning Target in a given week through non-Checkpoint means
 + Submit a third AEP (either revision or new submission) in a given week
-+ Revise an AEP graded "N"
++ Revise and resubmit an AEP graded "N"
++ Revise and resubmit a Weekly Practice graded "R"
++ (*Two tokens*) Revise and resubmit a Weekly Practice graded "N"
 + Extend the deadline on a Checkpoint by 12 hours (request must be submitted prior to the original deadline)
-+ Extend the deadline on a WeBWorK set by 24 hours (request must be submitted prior to the original deadline)
++ Extend the deadline on a Weekly Practice set by 24 hours (request must be submitted prior to the original deadline)
 + Purchase 3 engagement credits

 To spend a token, please use the *Token Spending form* found on Blackboard in the left sidebar.